Eschatologue/CM_wiki/docs/character-creation/quickstart.md

 !!! tip "Optimization"

     This DnD setting leans heavily towards optimization, so make sure to ask around or search the web for guidance on how to best distribute and allocate your starting stats for the character idea you have in mind.
-Properly optimized stats can significantly enhance your gameplay experience and ensure your character is as effective as possible in their chosen role. ~~Meta is the minimum~~
+Properly optimized stats can significantly enhance your gameplay experience and ensure your character is as effective as possible in their chosen role.

 ## Starting Level
 For this campaign, you will start at 3rd-level.